4. Running a UM workflow on ARCHER2

 Serial / post-processing nodes: This is where less intensive tasks such as compilation and archiving take place.

-ARCHER2 has two file systems:
+ARCHER2 has three file systems:

 /home: This is relatively small and is only backed up for disaster recovery.